orbiting/docs/guides/new-elements-in-article.md

 We're going to build a small typographic helper to give editors a streamlined way of how to write and shape interview questions and answers.

-At this point we assume we've already have all required components ready and available from the Styleguide:
+At this point we assume already have all required components ready and available from the Styleguide:

 ```
 import { QA } from '@project-r/styleguide'